New vs Pre-owned: Which One Actually Saves You More?

 • New Cars: Often come with low or 0% promotional financing offers.

-• CPO Cars: Higher interest rates but a lower principal balance reduces total costs.
+• CPO Cars: Higher interest rates but a lower principal balance reduce total costs.

 1. Your Budget